 Employers often provide allowances for the costs associated with employee business travel.
 Known as per diem, meaning each day, these travel costs include meals and incidentals as well as lodging.
-Depending upon where you're traveling, the rates of per diem are set annually by the General Services Administration (GSA), the Department of Defense or the State Department, and each city has its own per diem rates you’re allowed to receive.
+Depending upon where you're traveling, the rates of per diem are set annually by the General Services Administration (GSA), the Department of Defense or the State Department, and each city has its own per diem rates you’re allowed to receive as mandated by the per diem contract established with the government.
 The IRS also has a flat rate for high-cost locations, and a lower flat rate for less costly areas, if your employer chooses not to use the per diem set by the GSA.

-Your per diem rate includes meals and incidental expenses, also known as M&IE, you incur during your travels.
+Your IRS per diem rates 2017 / 2018 includes meals and incidental expenses, also known as M&IE, you incur during your travels.
 M&IE covers your meals, room service, laundry services such as dry cleaning, and incidental expenses for services provided such as tips for wait staff or luggage porters.
 Also included in your per diem are your lodging expenses.
 Eligible lodging includes accommodations for overnight stays at hotels, resorts, inns or longer-term accommodations like renting an apartment.

 Because per diem varies depending upon a particular area’s cost of living, check with your employer or visit the General Services Administration’s website to find out what you can expect to receive in per diem for the city you’re visiting.
 Large, metropolitan cities have a higher per diem than smaller or more remote locations.
 The lodging portion of your per diem not only varies by location, but also by time of year.